mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [Master],audio_latency_usage

-   Reflects fraction of latency, given by the audio buffer size, spend for audio processing inside Mixxx.
+   Reflects fraction of :term:`latency`, given by the audio buffer size, spend for audio processing inside Mixxx.
 At value near 25 % there is a high risk of buffer underflows

    This is a :ref:`ControlPotMeter control <advanced-mixxxcontrols-controlpotmeter>`.